 SAIC, by contrast, has had a more restrained approach when investigating multinational companies compared to its sister agencies during the first ten years of the AML.
-It is uncertain to what extent SAMS would take the same approach as SAIC.
+It is uncertain to what extent SAMR would take the same approach as SAIC.
 Previously, there had been speculation that the former head of the NDRC's antitrust bureau was the major contender to lead the new agency.
-Appointing the former head of SAIC to be the new agency's decision-maker may be a signal that China's political leadership may want SAMS approach to reflect, instead, the SAIC's enforcement precedents.
-There is no doubt that former SAIC leadership and staff will maintain a prominent role and are expected to more directly influence SAMS for the foreseeable future within SAMS.
+Appointing the former head of SAIC to be the new agency's decision-maker may be a signal that China's political leadership may want SAMR approach to reflect, instead, the SAIC's enforcement precedents.
+There is no doubt that former SAIC leadership and staff will maintain a prominent role and are expected to more directly influence SAMR for the foreseeable future within SAMR.

 Click here to download PDF.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.